Erika Mann: Early life

 Erika Mann was born in Munich, the first-born daughter of German writer and later Nobel Prize winner Thomas Mann and his wife, Katia (née Pringsheim), the daughter of an intellectual German family of Jewish heritage.
 Due to her being the granddaughter of Júlia da Silva Bruhns, she was also of Portuguese-Indigenous Brazilian partial descent.
 She was named after Katia Mann's brother Erik, who died early, Thomas Mann's sister Julia and her great-grandmother Hedwig Dohm.
 She was baptized Protestant, just as her mother had been.
 Thomas Mann expressed in a letter to his brother Heinrich Mann his disappointment about the birth of his first child:

-It is a girl; a disappointment for me, as I want to admit between us, because I had greatly desired a son and will not stop doing so. [...]
+It is a girl; a disappointment for me, as I want to admit between us, because I had greatly desired a son and will not stop doing so....
 I feel a son is much more full of poetry [poesievoller], more than a sequel and restart for myself under new circumstances.

 Nevertheless, he later candidly confessed in the notes of his diary, that he "preferred, of the six, the two oldest [Erika and Klaus] and little Elisabeth with a strange decisiveness".

-In Erika he had a particular trust, which later showed itself in that she exercised a great influence on the important decisions of her father.
+In Erika he had a particular trust, which later showed itself when she exercised great influence on her father's important decisions.
 Her particular role was also known by her siblings, as her brother Golo Mann remembered: "Little Erika must salt the soup".
 This reference to the twelve-year-old Erika from the year 1917 was an often-used phrase in the Mann family.

 After Erika's birth came that of her brother Klaus, with whom she was personally close her entire life.
 They went about "like twins" and Klaus described their closeness as follows: "our solidarity was absolute and without reservation".
 Eventually there were four more children in total, including Golo, Monika, Elisabeth and Michael.
 The children grew up in Munich.
 On their mother's side the family belonged to the influential urban upper class and their father came from a commercial family from Lübeck and already had published the successful novel Buddenbrooks in 1901.
 The Mann home was a gathering-place for intellectuals and artists and Erika was hired for her first theater engagement before finishing her Abitur at the Deutsches Theater in Berlin.